questaware/microemacs/src/emacs.md

   The variable $fileprof specifies $hardtab for file suffixes (starting .).
   The presence of a ^ signifies that the mode of operation is not AbC Example : set $fileprof ".sql=^4.h=2.c=2.cpp=2.py=2"
+	The variable $softtab when not zero signifies that tabs are expanded before inserting in the buffer; it is stored in each buffer.

-  The command handle-tab (bound to C-I) expands a tab BEFORE storing in the text.
+  The command handle-tab (bound to C-I) with an argument also expands the tab..

   *The File Names*
  EMACS decides that two files by different paths are the different.